NewSpeak for the Masses

 Pidgin as a Future Global Sociolect

 Anti-imperialists have long had an ambivalent attitude to the languages of their former colonial masters.
 Different countries have taken different approaches.
 Some have successfully adopted an indigenous lingua franca where it has gained considerable prestige or is deeply embedded in local culture through literature and religion.
 Tanzania may have a hundred or more local languages, but Swahili, taught in all primary schools, remains the main link language between communities while English is reserved for secondary and higher education.
 By contrast English has long been the primary medium of instruction in post-independence Nigerian schools.
-However, students learn a distinctively Nigerian version of the language as teachers and students alternate between standard English, Pidgin and snippets from native African tongues.
+However, students learn a distinctively Nigerian version of the language as teachers alternate between standard English, Pidgin and snippets from native African tongues.
 To the untrained ear it can be hard to discern where one language begins and another ends.

 Nigerian Pidgin is of special interest to sociologists and linguists alike because its dialects form a continuum from informal Standard Nigerian English through urban sociolects to local vernaculars more heavily influenced by native tongues.
 Some have suggested that Naija could evolve into a more accessible version of pan-African English, discarding native English’s impure vowels and trickier consonantal clusters and further simplifying its grammar.